 The user can add lines to component activities and the unit cost table.
 However, the user should check that the new unit cost does not fall outside the named ranges.
 You can check the size of the named range by selecting the name from the drop-down box at the top left of the sheet.
 For example, in Version 7.0 the unit costs range is to line 172 of the unit cost worksheet.

-A component will only be printed if its sub-total is greater than zero.
-In addition, a component and the summary sheet cannot be printed if there is an error.
-Printing has been set to print 1 page per worksheet.

 Completing Worksheets

 Complete each of the individual worksheets by selecting the type of activity required, estimating the quantity (e.g., volume, area, length etc.) in column E and assigning an appropriate unit cost code in column F.